nathmanning25/nathan-manning-coding-task/readme.md

+This script has been written to be injected into dev tools console or an extension such as Tampermonkey..
+If using Tampermonkey to execute this script update // @match https://www.hummloan.com/*

 This script tracks the most viewed merchant categories across /merchants/ pages and displays a "Most Viewed Merchant" widget section on the homepage (/)

 Features